Andre601/als-mockup/README.md

 # AdvancedServerList Mockup

-This is a simple mockup plugin to showcase how you can hook into the new API of [AdvancedServerList] to provide your own custom placeholders to parse.
+This is a simple mockup plugin to showcase how you can hook into the new API of [AdvancedServerList] to provide your own custom placeholders to parse or listen for specific events.

 Documentation regarding the API can be found [here][api-docs].